Lady Aurelia: 2018: four-year-old season

-After a sort break, Lady Aurelia returned to the work tap with a 3 furlong breeze in :38.48 at the Stonestreet Training on February 3.
+After a short break, Lady Aurelia returned to the work tap with a 3 furlong breeze in :38.48 at the Stonestreet Training on February 3.
 She breezed seven more times before she was entered in the Giant's Causeway Stakes on April 14 at Keeneland, where she finished a solid 2nd beaten by 1 1/2 lengths by Triple Chelasea.
 She then started training for a return to Royal Ascot for the GI King's Stand.
 On June 19 in the GI King's Stand Stakes, Lady Aurelia ran a disappointing 7th, after the race her jockey John Velazquez said: "She seemed to handle the ground well, she just didn't fire."
 Her trainer Wesley Ward said: "She's older and seasoned – I just don't know."

 Retirement

 On July 18, Wesley Ward said: "She's been retired.
 It was a hard decision for me, it probably wasn’t as hard for her owners, she's been feeling so good at home, she looks a million dollars, but we have to admit that her last three races haven’t been good.

 Admittedly she set very high standards, but she hasn’t been living up to those.
 It's best for her that she's retired, she's sound and healthy and she's done a tremendous amount for my career.
 I can’t thank connections enough for trusting me to train her.

 I’ve had Breeders’ Cup winners and champion sprinters in America, but she's accomplished more than any of them.
 To have a filly named Cartier Champion Two-Year-Old for Europe and be trained in America was an unbelievable effort on her part.
 I’ve got to try to find a replacement now, but horses like her are once-in-a-lifetime."